 Unfortunately, this has led to a ton of poor-quality BFR equipment.

-If you want to learn more about blood flow restriction training, I have an entire BFR training online course where I discuss the science, application, and different equipment options in a ton more detail.
+If you want to learn more about blood flow restriction training, I have an entire BFR training online course where I discuss the science, applications, and various equipment options in much more detail.

 How to Choose the Best Blood Flow Restriction Bands and Cuffs

-There are a lot of factors to consider when choosing the best blood flow restriction bands and cuffs.
+There are many factors to consider when choosing the best blood flow restriction bands and cuffs.
 Choosing the best BFR equipment will depend on how you intend to use the cuffs.

 These are all important things to consider when choosing the best blood flow restriction cuffs: